gaviral/AviralGarg.com/content/posts/deep_dive/books/the_courage_to_be_disliked/notes.md

     - **Youth's View of the World**: Sees it as filled with contradictions and chaos.
     - **Happiness**: Perceived by the youth as a far-fetched, absurd concept.

-This prologue introduces us to a classic philosophical setting where a young man, grappling with life's complexities, seeks wisdom from a philosopher known for his unconventional yet simple views on life and happiness.
-It paints a picture of a thought-provoking journey into the depths of human understanding and happiness through Adlerian psychology.
+[This prologue](https://archive.org/details/the-courage-to-be-disliked-how-to-change-your-life-and-achieve-real-happiness/page/n8/mode/1up) introduces us to a classic philosophical setting where a young man grappling with life’s complexities seeks wisdom from a philosopher known for his unconventional yet straightforward views on life and happiness.
+Through Adlerian psychology, it paints a picture of a thought-provoking journey into the depths of human understanding and happiness.

 ---